scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

 - Component Library

-  An execution engine is nice to have but if it comes with pre-defined, ready to use components it is a huge plus.
-KubeFlow for example has components for parallel training of TensorFlow models (TFJob), parallel execution of Apache Spark jobs as a pipeline step, parallel Hyperparameter tuning (Katib) and model serving (KFServing/
+  An execution engine is nice to have, but if it comes with predefined, ready to use components, it is much better.
+Kubeflow for example has components for parallel training of TensorFlow models (TFJob), parallel execution of Apache Spark jobs as a pipeline step, parallel Hyperparameter tuning (Katib) and model serving (KFServing/